 I. General principles

-The logo of the association consists of the three letters 'APF' in red, together with an image of a lady ('Europe') riding a bull.
-This logo can be changed by the Executive. .
+The logo of the association consists of the three letters 'APF' in red, together with an image of a lady ('Europe') riding a bull:

-The Association pursues political objectives, as layed down in this political programme:
+The Association pursues political objectives, as laid down in this political programme:

 We stand for a Europe of sovereign nations in which the independent states work together on a confederated basis to address the great challenges of our time and to protect, celebrate and promote our common Christian values and European cultural heritage.

 We seek to address the democratic deficit within the existing structures of the EU by providing an effective voice for the large numbers of citizens, particularly young people, at present alienated from the democratic process.
 We stand for a revival of popular involvement in decision-making and for the elimination of corruption and the influence of money and the corporate media from our political institutions.